 - Try slow walking after getting the doctor’s approval.
 Walking is a safe exercise, and you may even do it while taking the baby outdoors for a stroll.
 Remember to take your doctor’s permission and ask them about the safe intensity and duration of walking for you.

 - Mild exercise on the doctor’s advice can help you strengthen your muscles.
 Each body and pregnancy is different.
-Therefore, ask your healthcare provider about your recovery status and the exercise plan that could suit you the most.
+Therefore, ask your healthcare provider about your recovery status and the exercise plan that would suit you the most.

 - Hot compressions alleviate muscle pain.
 You may use a heating pad during or after a nursing session to get relief from back pain.